Jaggi0504/CoFoundersTown-Assignment/README.md

 7: Cloudinary (Software-as-a-Service) is used to manage the post created by the user.

-Please Also Note:*Only after logging in, the users will get the access to delete it's own post.
+Also, Please note that:*Only after logging in, the users will get the access to delete it's own post.
 If the user has not logged in, it can not delete it's own post.*

 Used cases:
 Please try logging in with the following credentials: